 This section describes the term "Maximum Allowed Amount" as used in this Booklet, and what the term means to you when obtaining Covered Services under this Plan.
-The Maximum Allowed Amount is the total reimbursement payable under your Plan for Covered Services you receive from In-Network and Outof-Network Providers.
+The Maximum Allowed Amount is the total reimbursement payable under your Plan for Covered Services you receive from In-Network and Out-of-Network Providers.
 It is our payment towards the services billed by your Provider combined with any Deductible, Coinsurance or Copayment owed by you.
 In some cases, you may be required to pay the entire Maximum Allowed Amount.
-For instance, if you have not met your Deductible under this Plan, then you could be responsible for paying the entire Maximum Allowed Amount for Covered Services, except for Surprise Billing Claims, when you receive services from an Out-of-Network Provider, you may be billed by the Provider for the difference between their charges and the Maximum Allowed Amount and the Provider's actual charges and the Provider's actual charges.
+For instance, if you have not met your Deductible under this Plan, then you could be responsible for paying the entire Maximum Allowed Amount for Covered Services.
+In addition, if these services are received from an Out-of-Network Provider, you may be billed by the Provider for the difference between their charges and our Maximum Allowed Amount.
 In many situations, this difference could be significant.
 If you receive services from an In-Network Facility at which, or as a result of which, you receive non-Emergency Covered Services provided by an Out-of-Network Provider, you will pay the Out-of-Network Provider no more than the same cost sharing that you would pay for the same Covered Services received from an In-Network Provider but you may have to pay the difference between the Out-of-Network Provider's charge and the Maximum Allowed Amount, as well as any applicable Coinsurance, Copayment or Deductible.
 Please see "Member Cost Share" below for more information.